Report: Former Trump Aide Rick Gates Will Plead Guilty, Testify Against Manafort

 Gates’s revised plea will be submitted in federal court sometime this week, and he will receive “a substantial reduction” in his sentence in exchange for his cooperation with the investigation.

 Gates and Manafort, who ran a political consulting business together, were indicted in October by Mueller on charges that they fraudulently hid and laundered millions of dollars in Ukraine-originating payments from federal authorities.
 In addition to their business relationship, Gates served as Manafort’s top aide on the Trump campaign, even running the campaign’s operations for a time.
 Manafort was ultimately fired after it came to light that he may have accepted improper payments from a pro-Russia party in Ukraine.
-Gates stuck around and served as a liaison between the campaign and the RNC through election day, later serving on the Trump inaugural committee.
+Gates stuck around and served as a liaison between the campaign and the RNC through Election Day, later serving on the Trump inaugural committee.

 Despite Gates’s extended tour in Trumpworld, a source tells the Times that it’s unlikely he has information that would “turn the screws on Trump,” but should Manafort maintain his not-guilty plea, Gates’s testimony could prove crucial to either pressuring Manafort to cooperate, or convicting him.
-In other words, Manafort is probably the one who is now screwed, and if he flips, it will be interesting to see who he flips on.
+In other words, Manafort is probably the one who is now screwed, and if he flips, it will be interesting to see whom he flips on.